Enveloppe/obsidian-enveloppe/README.md

+Credit : [@oleeskild](https://github.com/oleeskild/obsidian-digital-garden) for the idea and the majority of the code.

 Obsidian's Mkdocs Publication is an association between a github actions and a Material mkdocs template to get a personal wiki site based on your Obsidian Vault.

  <h1 align="center"><a href="https://mara-li.github.io/mkdocs_obsidian_template">Documentations & show case</a></center>